carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/trident_install/README.md

 ## B. Creating a TridentProvisioner CR and installing Trident

 You are now ready to install Trident using the operator.
 This will require creating a TridentProvisioner CR.
-The Trident installer comes with example defintions for creating a TridentProvisioner CR.
+The Trident installer comes with example definitions for creating a TridentProvisioner CR.
 Make sure to take a look inside the yaml file to see how it is configured.

 ```bash
 [root@rhel5 trident-installer]# kubectl create -f deploy/crds/tridentprovisioner_cr.yaml